HL7/phd/src/pagecontent/ProfileConsumers.md

 |Observation.component.valueQuantity.code|the units (as UCUM)|
 |Observation.component.valueQuantity.system="http://unitsofmeasure.org"|UCUM code system identifier|

-Note that the Observation.component.code element is subject to the same FHIR LOINC magic code requirement as the Observation.code element if the component is one of the vital signs [here](http://build.fhir.org/observation-vitalsigns.html).
+Note that the Observation.component.code element is subject to the same FHIR LOINC magic value requirement as the Observation.code element if the component is one of the vital signs [here](http://build.fhir.org/observation-vitalsigns.html).
 The Systolic and diastolic pressures are in that list, but the MEAN component is not.

 An example of a Blood Pressure measurement would be as follows: